masakichi/awsm.css/README.md

 ## Examples

 [Website for this repo](https://igoradamenko.github.io/awsm.css/) uses awsm.css.
 Check this out.
+Also there are examples of [blog](https://igoradamenko.github.io/awsm.css/examples/blog/) and [homepage](https://igoradamenko.github.io/awsm.css/examples/homepage/) built with awsm.css.

-If you use awsm.css in your project, feel free to [open issue](https://github.com/igoradamenko/awsm.css/issues/new) and we will add your url in this list :)
+If you use the library in your project, feel free to [open issue](https://github.com/igoradamenko/awsm.css/issues/new) and we will add your url in this list :)

 ## Got questions?
+Any troubles?

-If you have questions or general suggestions, don't hesitate to submit a new [Github issue](https://github.com/igoradamenko/awsm.css/issues/new).
+If you have questions or general suggestions, don't hesitate to submit a new [GitHub issue](https://github.com/igoradamenko/awsm.css/issues/new).